 These are careers that use some of the most sophisticated equipment available.
 Young people who train for these careers need to be intelligent, creative, hard working and committed.
-Training for many of these careers takes longer than acquiring a university degree.
+Training for many of these careers is equivalent to acquiring a university degree.